Wignacourt Tower: Present day

 In 1967 the government issued a call for tenders for the lease of the tower, and it was leased to Din l-Art Ħelwa in 1970.
 It was restored between 1973 and 1976.
 During restoration, the tower's turrets were completely rebuilt.
 A marble plaque with the following inscription was installed above the ground floor entrance:

 Since 1998, the tower has been a museum, and its exhibits include models of various fortifications found in the Maltese islands, reproductions of items used by the tower's occupants in the 17th and 18th centuries, old photos and a restored cannon.

-In 2010, the 400th anniversary of the tower was celebrated by the St. Paul's Bay Local Council, the Festa Committee and Din l-Art Ħelwa by a series of events including re-enactments, tours, discussions and traditional Maltese folklore.
+In 2010, the 400th anniversary of the tower was celebrated by the St. Paul's Bay Local Council, the Festa Committee and Din l-Art Ħelwa in a series of events including re-enactments, tours, discussions and traditional Maltese folklore.

 The tower was restored and cleaned once again in 2015.